uptrace/bun-docs/docs/postgres/performance-tuning.md

 ## SSD

-If you using solid-state drives, consider tweaking the following settings:
+If you are using solid-state drives, consider tweaking the following settings:

 ```shell
 # Cost of a randomaly fetched disk page.